sharifbhuiyan/Pewlett-Hackard-Analysis/README.md

 ```

-<p align="justify"> And query result is as the following snapshot about mentorship employees. </p>
+<p align="justify"> The query result is as the following snapshot about mentorship employees. </p>

   Image :